ilyshaxa/shaxa.dev/README.md

 # shaxa.dev - Personal Portfolio Website

 A modern, responsive personal portfolio website built with Next.js 15, TypeScript, Tailwind CSS, shadcn/ui, and Framer Motion.
-Features a dark-mode first design with glassmorphism effects, smooth animations, and an integrated AI chatbot with Telegram notifications.
+Features a browser theme preference design with glassmorphism effects, smooth animations, and an integrated AI chatbot with Telegram notifications.

 ## 🚀 Features

-- **Modern Design**: Dark-mode first with glassmorphism effects and smooth animations
+- **Modern Design**: Browser theme preference with glassmorphism effects and smooth animations
 - **Responsive**: Fully responsive design that works on all devices
 - **AI Chatbot**: Integrated "Ask Shaxriyor" chatbot powered by OpenAI API with Telegram notifications
 - **Performance**: Built with Next.js 15 and optimized for speed